neil-kelsey/T-Calc/README.md

 # T-Calc
 T-Calc is a terminal calculator project to help me learn C#

-Welcome to take this and do with it as you please but this is my first C# project so it likely isn't perfect - any advice welcome!
+You're welcome to take this and do with it as you please but this is my first C# project so it likely isn't perfect - any advice welcome!

 Default Visual Studio project with two main two files;